tlennan/simple-client-server/README.md

 there's no need to scale the client and server seperately then you could easily embed the server implementation in the same app as the client with no changes to the client's business logic and web interface.

+The security functionality for the client and server is split out into separate modules so they can be developed and tested without the complications of the security implementation.
+The security used here (a work in progress) is using JWT as shown at https://www.javainuse.com/spring/boot-jwt